codingandcommunity/Learn-With-Coding-And-Community/README.md

   **6.** Create a Moodle account and log into it to see the distribution of Moodle in its latest edition for coding&&community.

 If you would like to contribute educational content to the Moodle distribution, contact the **administrator** (jesseweihuang@gmail.com or on the coding&&community Slack).
-If you are a Developer, simply ask in the #general thread on the *coding&&community Web App Dev* Discord server for administrator access.
+If you are a developer, simply ask in the #general thread on the *coding&&community Web App Dev* Discord server for administrator access.

 ```
 Give the example